team18300/fssfll/lessons/lesson1/lesson1.md

 #-----------------------------------------------------------
 #                           PART 1
 #
-# Use the code below to move the purple block into the M08
+# Use the code below to move the purple block into the M07
 # circle.
 #-----------------------------------------------------------
-# Drive straight forwards pushing block into M08 circle
+# Drive straight forward pushing pink block into M07 circle in the northeast corner of the map
-print("Pushing Block into M08 Food Circle...\n")
+print("Pushing Block into M07 Circle...\n")
 robot.straight(500)

 # Drive straight backwards to return to the launch area